wenlili/GISCUP-2020/ConceptDoc.md

 #### Remove `BaseAgent`
-Much of `BaseAgent`'s functionality will have been supplanted by `BaseFleetManager`.
+Much of `BaseAgent`'s functionality will have been supplanted by contestant-supplied fleet manager.
-We will identify an agent to the Flee tManager by index.
+We will identify an agent to the Fleet Manager by index.
 Most of an agent's behavior will be modeled by the Fleet Manger.

 #### Add more refined types of events in `AgentEvent`